RSAHETIYA/Interactive-Devices-Final-Project/README.md

 The keys of our device extends from the back of the box to the front, hanging over the front of the base by around 2.5 inches.
 Again, this is to give our box the look and feel of a real piano.
 We had an idea for how to make the keys 3 dimensional, but after hitting a few roadblocks and time constraints, we chose to pivot to a 2-dimensional key implementation.
 Our keyboard was a piece of cardboard, cut to the dimensions of the box, that we hand-drew piano keys onto.
 Because we only used 12 keys we made the keys as big as they could be for the size of the housing.
 We then taped copper tape to the top side of our cardboard so we could attach a capacitive touch sensor to this keyboard.
 By then attaching alligator clips from the mpr121 capacitive touch sensor to each individual key, we are able to decipher the inputs from our users.

 Next we had to add all of our LEDs to the product.
 The goal was to have a dedicated LED for each of the 12 keys in a musical octave, however due to the lack of available GPIO pins on each of our Raspberry Pis we ran into an issue.
 Our TFT screens (which are used to connect the raspberry pi to the mp121 capacitive touch sensor) were taking up some of these GPIO pins so we were left with only 9 per Raspberry Pi.
-To fix this issue we planned on implementing a multiplexor to split the logic from some of these GPIO pins to make the voltage levels control multiple LEDs.
+To fix this issue we planned on implementing a decoder to split the logic from some of these GPIO pins to make the voltage levels control multiple LEDs.

-Here are images of us soldering the multiplexor into the design:
+Here are images of us soldering the decoder into the design:
 ![rahulSolder](https://user-images.githubusercontent.com/112603386/207697928-e46965c9-dac7-4272-afa0-d3eaf6409a40.jpeg)
 ![rahulSolder2](https://user-images.githubusercontent.com/112603386/207697944-68baeb96-61be-4764-ab2a-2d3b2b9b1086.jpeg)
 ![solderCloseup](https://user-images.githubusercontent.com/112603386/207697970-42d0a780-90ec-462d-a4c4-4adda17cc601.jpeg)

 We are both eperienced at soldering, but we made one mistake - assuming the Maker Lab had Leaded solder.
 Because of the lack of Lead solder, this whole process proved to be more time consuming and difficult than originally expected.
 When our first board was finished, we tested the device to see if each LED can be powered on individually.
 Unfortunately, something unexpected was happening and we were getting unexpected LEDs turning on: for example LED 5 powering on when we want LED 2 on, and multiple LEDs powering on at the same time.

-To fix this issue we brainstormed how we might be able to pivot to not using the multiplexor.
+To fix this issue we brainstormed how we might be able to pivot to not using the decoder.
 How could we best represent each of the 12 keys with only 9 available GPIO pins.
 We came up with an idea that would be symmetrical and evenly distributed across the board.
 Instead of having each note be represented by it's own individual LED, we will have only the white keys with LEDs housed above them.
 This way when a user hits a black key, this can be represented by the surrounding white keys to the left and right of this black key light up.
 Now single LEDs represent white keys, and double LEDs represent black keys (in the middle of the 2 LEDs).

 After we figured this out we cut a hole in the back of our piano boxes to be able to snake out the power cord and webcam (which is used as a speaker for this device) cables out of the back.